 Although the university provides out-of-state students who are employed in graduate assistant positions with waivers of non-resident tuition, the department strongly encourages all US citizens, permanent residents, and those with Refugee status or holding eligible visas to begin the process of establishing Washington residency upon their arrival in the state.
 Having residency can be critical in the event of unfunded quarters as Washington state residents pay almost 60% less in tuition than their out-of-state counterparts.
 Residency for tuition purposes is unavailable to those holding F or J visas.

-Students who have additional financial need may apply for student loans or work-study .
-The Free Application for Federal Student Aid (FAFSA) is available from college Financial Aid Offices (including from UW) or may be completed and submitted online .
-For priority consideration, your FAFSA must be dated as received by the federal application processor by February 28.
+Students who have additional financial need may apply for student loans or work-study.
+The Free Application for Federal Student Aid (FAFSA) is available from college Financial Aid Offices (including from UW) or may be completed and submitted online.
+For priority consideration, your FAFSA must be dated as received by the federal application processor according to the current deadline.